Devking/Chirper/README.md

 This application has been tested on the latest versions of Chrome, Safari, and Firefox, on Ubuntu, Mac OSX, and Windows.

+This application also incorporates *responsive design* &mdash; if you run the server on your public IP, you can access the application on a mobile device to see a mobile version of the site.

 ## Running the Application

 On this directory, run the following in the terminal: